Q: When will the library be reopening.

 Q: How can I return library books while the library is closed.

 A: While we are closed, one of the silver free-standing book-drop boxes is currently open in the parking lot of the library.
 You are free to return your items through that book drop at this time.
 Please note that we are continuing our process of temporarily quarantining materials that have been returned to the library.
-This means that it will take three days between when your items are returned to the library and they are taken off your account.
+This means that it will take six days between when your items are returned to the library and they are taken off your account.

 Q: Will I have to wear a mask while I'm in the library?